// Remember

 Hierarchy

-· The total amount of cached data allowed for your organization is the lesser of these two values:
+The total amount of cached data allowed for your organization is

 o 10 MB